papatakabookclub/BLIS-PYQs/index.md

 - (iv) Eating organic food can prevent many diseases.
 - (v) Empowered women can bring many changes in society.

-**7. Complete the following with appropriate forms of the verb given in the bracket:1 each**
+**7. Complete the following with appropriate forms of the verb given in the bracket: 1 each**

 - (i) Every year Yanpo ........... (visit) her home town in Wokha.
 - (ii) Communication skills ........ (enhance) one’s personality.